hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

    defined in the subnetwork self_link.
 If the `subnetwork` is a name and this field is not provided, the provider project is used.

-* `address` - (Optional, Deprecated) The private IP address to assign to the instance.
-If empty, the address will be automatically assigned.
-This attribute has been deprecated.
-    Use `network_interface.network_ip` instead.

 * `network_ip` - (Optional) The private IP address to assign to the instance.
 If empty, the address will be automatically assigned.